 All of the Board's published decisions are available on the Canadian Legal Information Institute (CanLII) website.
 CanLII is a well-known legal resource that organizes decisions by year and is searchable by key word.
-The most important of these are also available on our website under the three categories below.
+The most important of these are also available on our website under the categories below.

 Interpretation Decisions clarify issues of interpretation of legislation, policy, or procedure.
 They establish binding precedents for those questions of law which have been determined in the decisions.